mrJean1/PyGeodesy/README.rst

 Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.6 (with geographiclib_ 1.52 and numpy_ 1.21.2), Python 3.8.10 (with
 geographiclib_ 1.52, GeodSolve_ 1.51, numpy_ 1.19.2 and scipy_ 1.5.2) and
-macOS\' Python 2.7.16 (with GeodSolve_ 1.51 and numpy_ 1.16.6).
-The
-complete coverage report in HTML and a PDF summary are included in the distribution files.
+macOS\' Python 2.7.16 (with GeodSolve_ 1.51).
+The complete coverage report in HTML and a PDF summary are included in the distribution files.

 The tests also ran with Python 3.8.0, 3.7.1, 3.6.7, 2.7.15 and PyPy_
 7.1.1 (Python 3.6.1 and 2.7.13) (and geographiclib_ 1.52) on